‘Murder, She Wrote’ Star Angela Lansbury Dies at 96

 She spent most of the ’50s and ’60s happily making house for Shaw and their two children—Anthony and Deirdre—and less happily, 40 or so largely forgettable movies.

-Cursed and blessed with what she called ‘an inner age,’— “I started playing mothers in my twenties,” she has said— Lansbury was forever cast in parts much older than herself.
+Cursed and blessed with what she called "an inner age"— “I started playing mothers in my twenties,” she has said—Lansbury was forever cast in parts much older than herself.
 Hedy Lemar was 16 years her senior when Lansbury played her older sister in 1949’s Sampson and Delilah.
-Warren Beatty was just 12 years younger when she played his mother in All Fall Down; when she played Elvis’s mom in Blue Hawaii, the King was nine years her junior. “[Elvis] was into karate at the time,” said Lansbury, according to Rob Edelman’s Angela Lansbury: A Life on Stage and Screen.
-“Between takes he would break bricks with his hands.”
+Warren Beatty was just 12 years younger when she played his mother in All Fall Down; when she played Elvis’ mom in Blue Hawaii, the King was nine years her junior. “[Elvis] was into karate at the time,” said Lansbury, according to Rob Edelman’s Angela Lansbury: A Life on Stage and Screen.
+“Between takes, he would break bricks with his hands.”

-Lansbury would get her second chance with Sondheim in 1979 when she created Mrs. Lovett in Sweeny Todd: The Demon Barber of Fleet Street, a part she considered among the greatest she ever got to play.
-Of course, when it came time for the movie version of Mame, her role went to Lucile Ball.
+Lansbury would get her second chance with Sondheim in 1979 when she created Mrs. Lovett in Sweeney Todd: The Demon Barber of Fleet Street, a part she considered among the greatest she ever got to play.
+Of course, when it came time for the movie versions, her Mame role went to Lucile Ball, and Mrs. Lovett was played on screen by Helena Bonham Carter.

 Personal tragedy struck amidst her Broadway glory when her family’s Malibu home burned down during a period when both of her kids were fighting drug addiction.
 (According to Lansbury, her daughter had fallen in with the Manson crowd.)
 She and Shaw moved to Cork, Ireland, to regroup and get their kids clean.
 She kept a home there ever since.
 “I’m very, very comfortable there,” she told the Irish Post.
 “I find it an extraordinarily warm and informal place to live.
 I’m left alone there.”

 Her third but far from final act came when she landed Murder, She Wrote, the part that made her internationally recognized and a meme well before such things actually existed. (“I killed them, I killed them all!”).
-She was nominated for an Emmy for each of the shows 11 seasons, but she never won.
-“Nobody in Los Angeles ever watched Murder, She Wrote,” she told me in 2012, by means of explanation of the decade-plus snub.
+She was nominated for an Emmy for each of the show's 11 seasons, but she never won.
+“Nobody in Los Angeles ever watched Murder, She Wrote,” she told me in 2012, by way of explaining the decade-plus snub.
 “It was a show for everyone else.”

 Added Lansbury, “Food and drink for an actor is laughter and acceptance.
-Those given moments when you know know somethings working and they are with you— that is what you work to achieve in role.
+Those given moments when you know something's working and they are with you—that is what you work to achieve in a role.
 We live for that, and if we don’t get it, we are really very worried indeed.”